-- behaved in a way that has harmed a child, or may have harmed a child; - possibly committed a criminal offence against or related to a child; or - behaved towards a child or children in a way that indicates he or she would pose a risk of harm to children
+- behaved in a way that has harmed a child, or may have harmed a child; - · possibly committed a criminal offence against or related to a child; or - behaved towards a child or children in a way that indicates he or she would pose a risk of harm to children - Behaved or may have behaved in a way that indicates they may not be suitable to work with children.
+KCSiE /part 4

-In dealing with allegations or concerns against an adult in the school, staff must:
+In dealing with allegations (harms identified) or concerns of harm against an adult in the school, staff must:

-- Report any concerns about the conduct of any member of staff or volunteer to the Headteacher or the DSL as soon as possible - If an allegation is made against the Headteacher, the concerns need to be raised with the LADO or nominated governor as soon as possible - Once an allegation has been received by the Headteacher or nominated governor they will contact the Local Authority Designated Officer on 02380 915535 as soon as possible and before carrying out any investigation into the allegation other than preliminary enquiries. - Inform the parents of the allegation unless there is a good reason not to
+- Report any concerns about the conduct of any member of staff or volunteer to the Headteacher or the DSL as soon as possible - If an allegation is made against the Headteacher, the concerns need to be raised with the nominated governor and LADO (02380 915535) or nominated governor as soon as possible - Once an allegation has been received by the Headteacher or nominated governor they will contact the Local Authority Designated Officer on 02380 915535 as soon as possible and before carrying out any investigation into the allegation other than preliminary enquiries.
+Contact details for HR provider will be given. - Inform the parents of the allegation unless there is a good reason not to.
+The decision to inform or not inform should be recorded as to who made the decision and the reasons for it.